slackhq/auto-value-kotlin/README.md

 ## Workflow

 _Pre-requisites_
-* Move any nested AutoValue classes to top-level first (even if just temporarily for the migration).
+* Move any nested non-AutoValue/non-enum classes to top-level first (even if just temporarily for the migration).
-  * You can optionally choose to ignore nested classes or only specific targets per the configuration options detailed in the Installation section above.
+  * You can optionally choose to ignore nested non-AutoValue classes or only specific targets per the configuration options detailed in the Installation section above.
 * Ensure no classes outside of the original AutoValue class accesses its generated `AutoValue_` class.
 * Clean once to clear up any generated file references.